 Section 10 of the syllabus describes the exam in considerable detail, including how it will be structured and administered.
 You should review it carefully.
-For your convenience, I reprint § 10 in its entirety here:
+For your convenience, I reprint §10 in its entirety here.
+Note that the bracketed insertion in green font is not contained in the original syllabus.